Miscellaneous

 Conclusion

 For organizations looking to expand in India, understanding and complying with these new labor codes is crucial.
-Partnering with an Employer of Record (EOR) like Gloroots can help businesses navigate these complexities, ensuring compliance and smooth operations.
+Teams that are still evaluating their setup can also review how to hire employees in India without a local entity for US companies to choose the right operating model.
+Partnering with an Employer of Record (EOR) like Gloroots can help businesses run employment compliantly across India with centralized oversight.

-Ready to expand your global workforce?
-Contact Gloroots today to learn how we can simplify the process and help you stay compliant with local labor laws.
+Ready to scale your team in India?
+Contact Gloroots today to learn how we can help you employ and manage talent in line with local labor laws.